URO Floor Hockey Rules

 - Balls going out of bounds are brought in from the corner by the defensive team, regardless of which team touched the ball last.

 - Any ball going out of bounds that strikes a wall or other object (including players or spectators) and comes back into bounds is considered to be in play.

 - When a team takes possession of the ball after it goes out-of-bounds, the opposing team must give that player 5 feet and 3 seconds to play the ball.
-Once the player moves the ball, the opposing team may check him/her.
-If 3 seconds elapse without the player moving the ball, the opposing team may check him/her.
-Any dispute over this will be decided by the EC at his/her discretion.
+Once the player moves the ball, the opposing team may check them.
+If 3 seconds elapse without the player moving the ball, the opposing team may check them.
+Any dispute over this will be decided by the EC at their discretion.

-- If a goalie advances the ball forward out of his/her trapper/glove, the following must occur or his/her team loses possession and the opposing team will get the ball at center.
-A goalie using his/her blocker hand can only put the ball in play beside or behind the net, they cannot throw the ball forward using their blocker hand.
+- If a goalie advances the ball forward out of their trapper/glove, the following must occur or their team loses possession and the opposing team will get the ball at center.
+A goalie using their blocker hand can only put the ball in play beside or behind the net, they cannot throw the ball forward using their blocker hand.
 If the goalie attempts to throw the ball forward using their trapper/glove, then both of the following conditions must be met for the goalie’s team to gain possession:

 a.
 The ball must bounce at least once and be received by the team before center.